Instance-wise Occlusion and Depth Orders in Natural Scenes: InstaOrder dataset

-\textbf{Minimizing Dataset Biases.} We build our dataset with the following consideration to minimize dataset biases.
+\textbf{Minimizing dataset biases.} We build our dataset with the following consideration to minimize dataset biases.

 \emph{(1) Class balance.} Our \textsc{InstaOrder} dataset reuses the images of the COCO 2017~\cite{Lin14coco} dataset, which was built using a careful image category decision and image collection mechanism to minimize dataset biases.
 The candidate image categories are gathered from frequently used words or PASCAL VOC~\cite{Mark10pascal}, and the decision is made by a vote on how one category is distinguishable from others.
-The COCO dataset is a collection of images from Flickr; to avoid collecting iconic photos, and the process searched for images that had multiple keywords, such as 'dog + car’.

-\emph{(2) Crowdsourcing.} \textsc{InstaOrder} is collected using a sophisticated crowdsourcing engine.
-Thousands of people participated in the annotation of occlusion order or of depth order, so the huge number of crowd workers reduces the bias in the ordering annotations.
+The COCO dataset is a collection of images from Flickr; to avoid collecting iconic photos, the process searched for images that had multiple keywords, such as 'dog + car’. \emph{(2) Crowdsourcing.} \textsc{InstaOrder} is collected using a sophisticated crowdsourcing engine.
+Thousands of people participated in the annotation of occlusion order or depth order, so the huge number of crowd-workers reduced the bias in the ordering annotations.
 To minimize diverged annotations, we asked two random workers to annotate every pairwise ordering.
 If the annotation results from two workers did not match, we invited additional workers until two of the workers made the same decision.
 We use \textbf{\emph{count}} to denote the number of participants per question, and our dataset provides count along with the occlusion and depth orderings to indicate the difficulty of the annotations.

-\textbf{Wages.} We paid appropriate wages to the annotators (Sec A4.2 in the supplement for the details.).

-\textbf{Distribution.} \textsc{InstaOrder} dataset will be made publicly available. \textsc{InstaOrder} is built upon COCO 2017~\cite{Lin14coco} dataset, so we will only provide \texttt{json} files that include image ids, instance ids, and instance-wise depth and occlusion orderings.
-The dataset also includes metadata such as count (Figure A1 in the supplement).